From Fantoche Magazine #2 (April, 1976)

 Fantoche was the pet project of artist Yoshikazu Hirose, who had served as a color designer on the first Yamato TV series.
 Thanks to this connection, it was the first magazine to ever carry a Yamato cover story.
 It may also be considered the first anime specialty magazine, though its extensive coverage of foreign animation may be a disqualifier.

-The cover story promoted a very early interview with Leiji Matsumoto when he was still a humble newcomer to the world of anime, when he still carried a powerful torch for a beloved children’s story titled Maya the Bee.
+The cover story promoted a very early interview with Leiji Matsumoto when he was a humble newcomer to the world of anime and still carried a powerful torch for a beloved children’s story titled Maya the Bee.
 This may, in fact, be the first published interview with Matsumoto after his work on Yamato, and would therefore have captured his freshest memories of the experience.

 Translated by Tsuneo Tateno, edited by Tim Eldred